Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-3.md

 #### Updating XRBF

-Now, that I’ve updated the XRBF BCMR to include tags and an old Identity Snapshot, I’m updating its authhead as follows.
+Now that I’ve updated the XRBF BCMR to include tags and an old Identity Snapshot, I’m updating its authhead as follows.

 1. Upload the new BCMR to [NFT.storage](https://NFT.storage/) or your favorite IPFS pinning service, as shown in [tutorial 2](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-2#heading-b-upload-your-bcmr-file-to-ipfs).
 2. Visit [TokenExplorer.cash](https://tokenexplorer.cash/) and enter the `category` of the token you plan to update.
 Scroll to the bottom and take note of the **authchain length**.